-♠ CAUTION
+A CAUTION

-When connecting the PCS power cables, ensure that the cables are not damaged or disconnected.
+- Before connecting the PCS power cables, ensure that the PCS is not connected to any power supply (including the auxiliary power supply) and the LED indicator of the PCS is off. - When connecting the PCS power cables, ensure that the cables are not damaged or disconnected.
 Ensure that the neutral wire is securely connected.
-Otherwise, AC power devices in the system may be damaged.
+Otherwise, AC power devices in the system may be damaged. - Connect cables in the A, B, and C phase sequence for the PCS, power distribution cabinet, and transformer.

-- The screw assembly whose model is subject to the delivery shall be tightened according to the corresponding standard torque. - Partially tighten the nuts of the PCS power cables to a torque of 5 N·m. - You are advised to install heat shrink tubing for the wiring terminal at the crimping area of the cable conductor to ensure that the electrical clearance between the conductors is greater than 20 mm. - Lay out the PCS power cables according to the design, route the cable to the wiring positions on the corresponding switches, and label the cables. - After connecting the PCS power cables, ensure that the OT/DT terminals are properly fitted to and aligned with the copper bar, and that the PCS power cables point vertically downward. - Use a socket with a depth greater than or equal to 50 mm for securing the M12 nuts of the PCS power cables.
+- The screw assembly whose model is subject to the delivery shall be tightened according to the corresponding standard torque. - Partially tighten the nuts of the PCS power cables to a torque of 5 N·m. - The wiring terminal shall be installed with heat shrink tubing at the crimping area of the cable conductor to ensure that the electrical clearance between the conductors is greater than 20 mm. - Lay out the PCS power cables according to the design, route the cable to the wiring positions on the corresponding switches, and label the cables. - After connecting the PCS power cables, ensure that the OT/DT terminals are properly fitted to and aligned with the copper bar, and that the PCS power cables point vertically downward. - Use a socket with a depth greater than or equal to 50 mm for securing the M12 nuts of the PCS power cables.

-- 1. Preinstall bolts according to the recommended torque of 27 N·m. - 2.
-Verify that the torque of the installed bolts is 27 N·m using a torque socket wrench. - 3.
+- 1. Preinstall bolts according to the recommended torque of 40 N·m. - 2.
+Verify that the torque of the installed bolts is 40 N·m using a torque socket wrench. - 3.
 Mark the nuts whose torque has been verified using a marker. - Step 1 Remove the baffle plate from the bottom of the ESS. - Step 2 Connect the PCS power cables: Route the mains cables through the cable holes at the bottom, and connect the cables to the PCS and ground bar.
 Select a cable connection method as required.